noisecode3/TombRaiderLinuxLauncher/README.md

 - Wine-tkg

 ## Recommended compatibility layer configuration
-- Overide ddraw to native,builtin
+- Overide ddraw to native,builtin (TR3) and especially with dgVoodoo2 using D3D11 not Glide